sara-sabr/ITStrategy/_pages/en/capabilities.md

 b.
 Data from infrastructure monitoring tool
 c.
 Outside perspective
 d.
 Previous decision mistakes
-f.
+e.
 Your gut instinct
-g.
+f.
 None of the above/not applicable

 10. How usually  accurate and relevant  is the data to your team’s goal ?
 a.
 Very Frequently